 In 2021, Texas’ SB8 law set off a wave of anti-abortion sentiment and presented new hurdles for reproductive rights.

-This is the first time a six-week ban has actually taken effect—and one of the most extreme laws we’ve seen.
-At six weeks, most people don’t know they’re pregnant, and over 85% of abortions happen after this time.
+This was the first time a six-week ban has actually taken effect—and one of the most extreme laws we’ve seen.
+At six weeks, 1 in 3 don’t know they’re pregnant, a statistic that nearly doubles for pregnant teens (15-19 years old).
 SB8 allows private citizens to sue anyone who “aids and abets” someone in getting an abortion after six weeks, including anyone providing transportation to a clinic or offering financial assistance for the procedure.
 Laws like these disproportionately harm Black people, people of color, youth, low-income people, and queer people, and threaten abortion providers.

-This year, 90 different restrictions had been enacted to create barriers to abortion access at the state and local levels—the most in one year since Roe v.
+In 2021, 108 different restrictions were enacted to create barriers to abortion access at the state and local levels—the most in one year since Roe v.
 Wade was decided in 1973.

-The Guttmacher Institute found 11 abortion bans have been enacted in 8 states this year.
-In Alaska and Oklahoma, laws were passed banning abortion at any point in a pregnancy, with an exception if the patient’s life is endangered; in Idaho, Oklahoma, South Carolina, and Texas, 6 week bans (with few exceptions) were passed; Oklahoma and Texas also passed total abortion bans that go into effect if Roe v.
-Wade is reversed; Montana banned abortion after 20 weeks; South Dakota banned abortion specifically in cases of Down syndrome; and Arizona banned abortion in cases of fetal abnormality.
+The Guttmacher Institute reports 19 states enacted abortion bans in 2021.
+In Alaska and Oklahoma, laws passed banning abortion at any point in a pregnancy, only with the exception if the patient’s life is endangered.
+In Idaho, Oklahoma, South Carolina, and Texas, 6 week bans (with few exceptions) were passed; Montana banned abortion after 20 weeks; South Dakota banned abortion specifically in cases of Down syndrome; and Arizona banned abortion in cases of fetal abnormality.

 Join the Fight for Abortion Access